 - 3-way matches to prevent cross fills

 - Non-delivery tracking such as flushes

-Mobile apps help drivers load by compartment, showing what was in the compartment prior to the trip.
-As drivers deliver, compartment inventory is automatically reduced and available in real-time to dispatchers.
+Mobile apps help drivers load by compartment, showing the pre-trip compartment inventory.
+As drivers make deliveries, compartment inventory is automatically updated and available in real-time to dispatchers.

-3-way matches with barcodes enable drivers to select the product, scan the truck compartment (or tote) and tank to confirm all three match.
-Matching reduces the chance of contaminated deliveries and provides an electronic audit for the driver to show exactly what steps they took.
-No questions asked.
-I scanned the compartment and tank to confirm the correct product.
+Using 3-way matches with barcodes, drivers can easily verify that the selected product matches the scanned compartment (or tote) and tank.
+This process reduces the chance of contaminated deliveries and provides an electronic audit for the driver to show exactly what steps they took ensuring they scanned the compartment and tank to confirm the correct product.

 Mobile apps with real-time inventory visibility can’t prevent theft, but they can monitor inventory, inform you of any misappropriation, and discourage bad behavior — just like a security camera watching a cash register.

 Real-time inventory visibility can prevent theft of up to $100k/year from one driver alone.
 Tracking hose flushes and loaded vs. delivered variances, as well as verifying tanks to prevent over delivery can conservatively identify variances of 5 gal/day.
 At $10/gal, that is $300/week.
 Without a mobile app, who knows how much you are losing on a weekly, monthly, and yearly basis.